bennylope/bennylope.github.com/_posts/2014-12-30-the-remote-developer.md

 ---

 I mostly work from a home office.
 Also co-working spaces.
-And coffee shops, friends's homes, occasionally hotels, airport terminals, airplanes, even historic lakeside palazzos, and over rural satellite connections in [Middle Earth](https://en.wikipedia.org/wiki/Haast,_New_Zealand).
+And coffee shops, friends' homes, occasionally hotels, airport terminals, airplanes, even historic lakeside palazzos, and over rural satellite connections in [Middle Earth](https://en.wikipedia.org/wiki/Haast,_New_Zealand).
 I've been writing this draft on the road in Philadelphia.